-Social Security and Medicare taxes (FICA) usually mean 6.2% for Social Security and 1.45% for Medicare on eligible W-2 wages in 2026.
-Social Security applies only up to the $184,500 wage base, Medicare has no wage cap, and some higher earners may also owe or see withholding for Additional Medicare Tax.
+The FICA tax rate for 2026 is 6.2% for Social Security and 1.45% for Medicare for most W-2 employees.
+Together, the standard FICA percentage for 2026 is 7.65% on eligible wages โ€” although Social Security applies only up to the $184,500 annual wage base, while Medicare has no wage cap.
+Some higher earners may also owe or see paycheck withholding for Additional Medicare Tax at 0.9%.

 What Is FICA Tax on Your Paycheck?